Conducting a health and safety risk assessment is a vital task to stay compliant.

 Suitable and Sufficient

-The Management Regulations say risk assessments must be ‘suitable and sufficient’.
-However, it doesn’t go on to define what this means!
+The Management Regulations explain that risk assessments must be ‘suitable and sufficient’.
+However, rather unhelpfully, the regulations don’t go on to define what this means.

-Put simply though a risk assessment is a careful examination of what, in your work, could cause harm to people.
-The aim is to decide what steps are needed to reduce injury and ill-health and comply with Health & Safety law.
+Put simply though, a risk assessment is a careful examination of what, in your work, could cause harm to people.
+The aim is to decide what steps are needed to reduce injury and ill-health and comply with health and safety law.

 A general risk assessment should: